JulieRøssland

 About Julie

-Born in Voss, Norway in 2000, Julie began her Masters at the Sibelius Academy in September 2023.
-She has a Bachelor in Conducting from the University of Stavanger and has taken part in the Royal Northern College of Music Conducting Masterclass with Mark Heron and in the Nordic Masterclass with Jorma Panula.
+Born in Voss, Norway in 2000, Julie completed her Masters’ at the Sibelius Academy in 2025, and has a Bachelor in Conducting from the University of Stavanger.

 Contact